sagemath/sagewiki_to_gh-2022-10-10/SageServer.md

 }}}

-  6) Now set up passwordless ssh keys
+  6) Now set up passwordless ssh keys.
+I don't thing the following sudo syntax works anymore.
+I had to do this by hand now.
 {{{
 sudo -u sageserver -i ssh-keygen -t dsa for i in $(seq 0 9); do